 Cons

-- Full coverage pricing isn’t as competitive
+- Full coverage pricing may be less competitive for some profiles

 Types of Coverage Offered